aaron-nanas/fpga-telemetry-bot/README.md

     - A camera will be connected to either the ESP32 or the Raspberry Pi and capture a still photo
     - The image matrix will be sent via UART to the FPGA and stored in a Block RAM.
 Then, the FPGA will process the incoming data and apply a spatial filter
     - The resulting matrix will be sent back via UART, and the output image will be compared alongside the original image
+- To remove the need of programming the FPGA each time it powers on, a Zynq Boot Image is created in order to store the bitstream and other necessary files into the Zybo Z7-20's QSPI Flash.
+After it boots up, the Zybo will read the contents of the QSPI Flash.

 # Block Diagram of Design
 ![Block Diagram](./screenshots/updated-fpga-telemetry-block-diagram.png)